-Group Name Displays the user-defined group to which access control rules are applied.
-The field range is up to 30 characters.
+Group Name Displays the user-defined group name (up to 30 characters) to which access control rules are applied.

 Security Model Defines the SNMP version attached to the group.
 The possible field values are:

 - SNMPv1 SNMPv1 is defined for the group.

 - SNMPv2 SNMPv2 is defined for the group.

 - SNMPv3 SNMPv3 is defined for the group.